-Great Britain is famous for its scenic countryside and cottages.
+Great Britain is famous for many things, not least its scenic countryside and charming cottages.
 Here the refreshing greenery and cleanliness of the air are really amazing.

 The countryside is also characterized by a pristine beauty including green hills sloping down towards rugged mountain ranges with hundreds of waterfalls, inhospitable gorges, sand eddies, cliffs, subtropical vegetation and numerous lakes.

 It is a romantic setting composed of endless pastures and wheat fields.
-For certain aspects it reminds of Tuscan landscapes; may have this been the reason why in the Eighteen and Nineteen-hundreds English literates moved to and celebrated Tuscany in their accounts and works?
+For certain aspects it reminds one of Tuscan landscapes; might this have been the reason why, in the Eighteen and Nineteen-hundreds, English literates moved to and celebrated Tuscany in their accounts and works?

 Typically hedges and stone walls delimit the landscape.
 Here the heritage is without any doubt the pride of this friendly people.